Hess Philanthropic Fund

 Overview

 The Hess Philanthropic Fund was established in 2016 as a private foundation based in New York City.
-With total assets of approximately $234 million as of 2024, the foundation distributed $21.3 million in grants in 2024 (69 awards) and approximately $21.3 million in 2023 (62 awards).
+With total assets of $234,142,935 per the most recent 990-PF filing, the foundation distributed $14,516,092 in grants in tax year 2023.
 The foundation is directed by family members Marlene Hess, Peter Hess Friedland, and Margaret Hess Chi, who serve without compensation.
-Marlene Hess, a prominent philanthropic consultant and former Managing Director of Global Philanthropic Services at JP Morgan Private Bank, brings extensive nonprofit leadership experience to the foundation, serving on boards including the Museum of Modern Art (as Vice Chair), American Museum of Natural History, The Metropolitan Opera, New York-Presbyterian Hospital, and Lincoln Center Theater.
-In 2022, she was honored by the New York Landmarks Conservancy as a Living Landmark for her contributions to New York City.
+Marlene Hess, a prominent philanthropic consultant and former Managing Director of Global Philanthropic Services at JP Morgan Private Bank, brings extensive non-profit leadership experience to the foundation, serving on boards including the Museum of Modern Art (as Vice Chair), American Museum of Natural History, The Metropolitan Opera, New York-Presbyterian Hospital, and Lincoln Center Theater.
+In 2022, she was honoured by the New York Landmarks Conservancy as a Living Landmark for her contributions to New York City.

 Funding Priorities

-The foundation does not operate formal grant programs with defined amounts or application cycles.
-All grants are made at the discretion of the foundation's directors to preselected organizations.
+The foundation does not operate formal grant programmes with defined amounts or application cycles.
+All grants are made at the discretion of the foundation's directors to preselected organisations.

 Priority Areas

-While the Hess Philanthropic Fund does not publish explicit funding priorities, the foundation appears to support organizations across the United States and Canada, with a focus on major urban centers including New York, Los Angeles, and Toronto.
+While the Hess Philanthropic Fund does not publish explicit funding priorities, the foundation appears to support organisations across the United States and Canada, with a focus on major urban centres including New York, Los Angeles, and Toronto, based on recent 990-PF records.
 The foundation also supports initiatives in California, Texas, and Massachusetts.

 Based on Marlene Hess's documented personal philanthropic interests and board affiliations, the foundation likely supports:

-• Arts and Culture: Major arts institutions, museums, and cultural organizations
+- Arts and Culture: Major arts institutions, museums, and cultural organisations

-• Women's Health: Organizations focused on women's health and international women's health issues
+- Women's Health: Organisations focused on women's health and international women's health issues

-• Education: Universities, educational institutions, and international relief and education programs
+- Education: Universities, educational institutions, and international relief and education programmes

-• International Relief: Organizations providing international humanitarian assistance
+- International Relief: Organisations providing international humanitarian assistance

 What They Don't Fund

-The foundation explicitly does not accept unsolicited requests for funds and only makes contributions to preselected charitable organizations.
+The foundation explicitly does not accept unsolicited requests for funds and only makes contributions to preselected charitable organisations.

 Governance and Leadership